Private Eye: "Fake news"

 In November 2016, Private Eyes official website appeared on a list of over 150 "fake news" websites compiled by Melissa Zimdars, a US lecturer.
 The site was listed as a source that is "purposefully fake with the intent of satire/comedy, which can offer important critical commentary on politics and society, but have the potential to be shared as actual/literal news."
 The Eye rejected any such classification, saying its site "contains none of these things, as the small selection of stories online are drawn from the journalism pages of the magazine", adding that "even US college students might recognise that the Headmistress's letter is not really from a troubled high school".
 Zimdars later removed the website from her list, after the Eye had contacted her for clarification.

 Israel–Gaza war cover

 In 2023, Private Eye published a satirical cover on the Gaza war, reading "This magazine may contain some criticism of the Israeli government and may suggest that killing everyone in Gaza as revenge for Hamas atrocities may not be a good long-term solution to the problems of the region."
 The magazine was both criticised and praised for its stance, with some accusing the magazine of antisemitism, while others called it brave for criticising the Israeli government.
-Critics such as investigative journalist David Collier condemned the magazine, while supporters defended its critique as not antisemitic but a legitimate questioning of the proportionality of Israel's response.
+Critics condemned the magazine, while supporters defended its critique as not antisemitic but a legitimate questioning of the proportionality of Israel's response.